Reg-Hub/API/PPSA Searches/Values.md

-The following is a series of tables containing valid values for fields in PPSA searching.
+The following is a series of tables containing valid values or additional information for PPSA searching:

 ### Jurisdiction
 | Value | Full name (not used in API, only provided here for clarity) |